Columbia Academy (Tennessee): Columbia Military Academy

 The CA campus was proposed in the 1880s and approved by President Grover Cleveland in 1888.
 In 1891 it opened as an arsenal for the U.S. Army.
 The arsenal closed following the Spanish–American War and was declared surplus property in 1901.
 In 1904 the property opened as Columbia Military Academy.
 CMA went through periods of highs and lows, even briefly closing in the mid 1930s.
 In its final years the school began to struggle with enrollment.
 With the recent civil rights movements leading to the desegregation of public schools, many private day schools began popping up across the country, that mixed with the controversies around the Vietnam War led to lower rates of students going to military school.
 In its last year of CMA the school began to allow civilian females as day students.
 The school officially closed in early 1979 and was turned over to a local Christian group.
 The school reopened that same year as a co-ed private Christian day school, removing "military" from the school's name.

 Campus

-The CA campus covers 67 acres between Trotwood Av and West 7th St in downtown Columbia, TN.

-The campus is on the National Register of Historic Places.
+The CA campus covers 67 acres between Trotwood Avenue and West 7th Street in downtown Columbia.
+The campus is listed on the National Register of Historic Places.